tensorflow/tensorflow/tensorflow/core/ir/README.md

 and break away from the CFG-centric representation, but we couldn’t reach a consensus, and some key members of the team believed that a departure from CFG/SSA would limit the reusability of many algorithms.
-On the other hand, this choice prevented us to design a graph dialect that can just replace TensorFlow Graph structure as-is.
+On the other hand, this choice prevented us from designing a graph dialect that can just replace TensorFlow Graph structure as-is.
 Since then MLIR evolved to become more general and this feature is now available (it was motivated by the [support for HW synthesis tools](https://llvm.discourse.group/t/rfc-allowing-dialects-to-relax-the-ssa-dominance-condition/833)).